Pursuing Whistleblower Lawsuits in New Jersey

 - Voicing objections or refusing to participate in the unlawful activity

-The misconduct or criminal acts must violate public policy or laws pertaining to public health, safety, welfare or the environment: illegal dumping or emissions, bribes or kickbacks, tax fraud, government contract fraud, insider trading, etc.
+The misconduct or criminal acts must violate public policy or laws pertaining to public health, safety, welfare or the environment.
+These might include illegal dumping or emissions, bribes or kickbacks, tax fraud, government contract fraud, insider trading and more.

-Under a CEPA lawsuit, New Jersey whistleblowers may be entitled to economic damages (lost wages and benefits), compensatory damages (emotional distress), attorney's fees and punitive damages.
+Under a CEPA lawsuit, New Jersey whistleblowers may receive to economic damages (lost wages and benefits), compensatory damages (emotional distress), attorney’s fees and punitive damages.

-Under the federal False Claims Act, employees who report an employer's defrauding of the U.S. government can bring a qui tam lawsuit, which allows the whistleblower to collect a percentage of any money the government recovers in prosecuting the fraudulence.
+Under the federal False Claims Act, employees who report that an employer defrauded of the U.S. government can bring a qui tam lawsuit.
+This then allows the whistleblower to collect a percentage of any money the government recovers in prosecuting the fraudulence.

 Have You Suffered Backlash As A Whistleblower?

-To discuss your potential claims with our Manalapan whistleblower claims attorneys, call Klafter & Mason, L.L.C., 866-219-2495, or contact us online.
+If you want to discuss your potential claims with our whistleblower attorneys, then call Garland & Mason, L.L.C., (732) 358-2028, or contact us online.
 We take CEPA cases in Monmouth County, Central New Jersey and statewide.